The best time to visit Hot Springs National Park in Arkansas is from February to April and August to October.

 Best time for camping

-The best time for camping in Hot Springs National Park is during August, September, and October.
+The best time for camping in Hot Springs National Park is from August to October.

 These autumnal months bring a steadier weather forecast than during most of the remainder of the year.